boostorg/redis/README.md

 co_await db->async_exec(req, adapt(resp));
 ```

-The tag `aedis::ignore` can be used to ignore individual
+The tag `aedis::ignore` can be used to ignore individual elements in
-elements in the responses.
-If the intention is to ignore the
+the responses.
+If the intention is to ignore the response to all
-response to all commands in the request use `adapt()` without
+commands altogether use `adapt()` without arguments instead
-arguments instead

 ```cpp
 co_await db->async_exec(req, adapt());